-You will be able to recycle everything you can recycle now.
-In addition to this, you will be able to recycle:
+You will be able to recycle everything you can recycle now however this will now be separated into different containers, as detailed below

 We still need to recycle more.
 The Welsh Government has set a target to recycle 70 per cent by 2025, which is why we are making changes to your recycling collections in order to follow the Welsh Government Collections Blueprint.

 The experience of other councils in Wales shows us that the best way to increase both the quantity of waste being recycled and the quality of this recycling is with a Kerbside Sort Recycling Service like the one we are introducing.

 Using separate containers and sacks for different materials is an important part of this system.
 This means that the recycling collected is as free from contamination by other materials as possible, so it can eventually be made into something new.

 It is up to you where you store your sacks and containers as long as you put them out at the kerbside in time for collection on the right day.
 The sacks can be stored flat when empty, or can be stacked when full.
 The glass box and paper box have also been designed to be stacked to reduce the storage space required.

 There will also be the option to purchase a stackable trolley box, more information will be available by Mid November.